Your Guide to Planning, Planting, and Growing Acidanthera

-SHADE AND SUN: Acidanthera should be grown in full sun.
+Shade and Sun: Acidanthera should be grown in full sun.
 If you have a shady garden, consider planting the bulbs in pots.
 As the plants come into bloom, you can relocate the pots to the garden.

-WHEN TO PLANT: These heat-loving bulbs do not tolerate freezing temperatures.
+When to Plant: These heat-loving bulbs do not tolerate freezing temperatures.
 If you will be planting the corms directly into your garden, don’t be too eager.
 Wait until the soil is warm -- around tomato-planting time.
 If you are growing the corms in containers, you can get started a couple weeks earlier.

-CONTAINERS: Acidanthera corms are slow to get started.
-To make sure they don't get overwhelmed by faster-growing plants, it's best to plant them in pots on their own.
-Plant about a dozen corms per 12” pot.
-To extend the bloom time, consider planting a handful of corms every 2 weeks, starting at the end of April and continuing into early June.
+Containers: Acidanthera corms are slow to get started and can get overwhelmed by faster-growing plants.
+For this reason, it's best to start them in pots on their own.
+Plant about 8 corms per 12” pot.
+To extend the bloom time, plant a handful of corms every 2 weeks, starting at the end of April and continuing into early June.

-2. Plant large corms 5-6" deep; smaller ones 4" deep.
+Plant large corms 5-6" deep; smaller ones 4" deep.

 Acidanthera needs warm, very well drained soil and lots of sun.
-If your soil stays cool through early summer and/or is on the heavy side, consider planting acidanthera in pots rather than in the garden.
+If your soil stays cool through early summer and/or is on the heavy side, consider growing acidanthera in pots rather than in the garden.